Sustainability

 Support for LGBT Members of Staff

-As part of its diversity promotion efforts, BIL is working to deepen understanding of LGBT issues and create an environment in which employees can work as themselves.
+As part of its diversity promotion efforts, BIL is working to deepen understanding of LGBT issues and create environments in which employees can work as themselves.

 In 2019, BIL implemented an e-learning program on LGBT issues for managers and general employees.
 BIL has also been working to promote employee understanding of LGBT issues by including LGBT topics in training programs on human rights and labor issues for new employees in FY2019 and for new managers in FY2020.